-New development shall should be designed to facilitate the efficient use of resources and support the reuse and recycling of waste throughout the lifecycle of all developments from design, construction, use and after use.
-New development shall should provide adequate space for the storage of waste and where appropriate the treatment or collection of waste.
+New development should be designed to facilitate the efficient use of resources and support the reuse and recycling of waste throughout the lifecycle of all developments from design, construction, use and after use.
+New development should provide adequate space for the storage of waste and where appropriate the treatment or collection of waste.

-ii) All proposals for major new development should perform highly when will be assessed against the Council's Design SPD;

-iii) The council will decide which development proposals should be taken to a formal panel for design review.
+- ii) All proposals for new development will be assessed against the Council's Design SPD; - iii) The council will decide which development proposals should be taken to a formal panel for design review.

-8. 821Sustainability, health, wellbeing, communities, local pride, tourism and economic prosperity can all flourish in well designed, people friendly places.
+8.8 Sustainability, health, wellbeing, communities, local pride, tourism and economic prosperity can all flourish in well designed, people friendly places.
 Poorly designed places, can, and often do, lead to social, economic and environmental decline.